clferrari/clferrari.github.io/_publications/TPAMI21.md

 ---
 ![Paper image!](/images/TPAMI.png)

-—The 3D Morphable Model (3DMM) is a powerful statistical tool for representing 3D face shapes.
+The 3D Morphable Model (3DMM) is a powerful statistical tool for representing 3D face shapes.
 To build a 3DMM, a training set of face scans in full point-to-point correspondence is required, and its modeling capabilities directly depend on the variability contained in the training data.
 Thus, to increase the descriptive power of the 3DMM, establishing a dense correspondence across heterogeneous scans with sufficient diversity in terms of identities, ethnicities, or expressions becomes essential.
 In this manuscript,